 1. Place the shock absorber spring over the shock absorber, compress the spring, and install the retainer.

-2. Place bushings and sleeves (where appropriate) into shock eyelet; then install shock with two cap screws and nuts.
+2. Install the shock with two cap screws and nuts.
 Tighten all front shock absorber nuts to 50 ft-lb.
 Tighten rear shock absorber nuts (upper) to 50 ft-lb; tighten lower shock absorber nuts to 20 ft-lb.